 Summer School in Responsible AI and Human Rights

 The summer school, a joint initiative by Mila and the Université de Montréal brings together participants from different backgrounds and horizons to explore the intersections between responsible artificial intelligence (AI) and human rights.
-In 2025 we will host the third edition of this unique program.
+The application period for the 2025 edition of the Summer School is open until January 6, 2025.

 Banner with program name and photo of summer school participants taking notes.